renovatebot/renovate/lib/modules/manager/pep621/readme.md

-This manager supports updating dependencies inside of `pyproject.toml` files.
+This manager supports updating dependencies inside `pyproject.toml` files.

-Outside standard dependencies, following toolsets are supported:
+In addition to standard dependencies, these toolsets are also supported:

 - `pdm`